-K. Ma et al., "Comparison of FDTD Algorithms for Subcellular Modeling of Slots in Shielding Enclosures," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 1997.
+K. Ma et al., "Comparison of FDTD Algorithms for Subcellular Modeling of Slots in Shielding Enclosures," IEEE Transactions on Electromagnetic Compatibility, vol. 39, no. 2, pp. 147-155, Institute of Electrical and Electronics Engineers (IEEE), May 1997.

 Electrical and Computer Engineering